2014 Cosimo Matassa, who recorded Little Richard and Fats Domino at his New Orleans studio, dies at age 88.

 1982 John Mellencamp becomes the first male solo artist with a #1 album (American Fool) and two Top 10 singles, all at the same time ("Hurts So Good" at #8; "Jack & Diane" at #4).

-1977 David Bowie appears on Bing Crosby's Merrie Olde Christmas special.
+1977 David Bowie joins Bing Crosby to record the crooner's Merrie Olde Christmas special.
 Bowie refuses to sing "Little Drummer Boy" with Crosby, so his part is rewritten as "Peace On Earth."
-Crosby dies a month later, and the duet becomes a Christmas classic, growing even more popular when MTV starts playing the clip a few years later.
+Crosby dies a month later before the show airs, and the duet becomes a Christmas classic, growing even more popular when MTV starts playing the clip a few years later.

 1974 WROV-AM in Roanoke, Virginia, starts playing the The Doobie Brothers album cut "Black Water" in honor of a local tributary of the same name.
-The resounding response from listeners prompts a single release the following month and "Black Water" becomes a #1 hit.
+The resounding response from listeners prompts a single release two months later, and in March 1975, the song becomes a #1 hit.

 1971 The Jackson 5 cartoon series, called The Jackson 5ive, debuts on ABC.
 Each episode shows various adventures with animated versions of the group, along with Michael's pet mice Ray and Charles, and his snake Rosie.
 The cartoon runs from 1971-1973.